yaaminiv/yaaminiv.github.io/_posts/2017-10-31-First-Committee-Meeting.md

 ## a.k.a.
 An excuse to make mini apple pie cheesecakes

-I had my first committee meeting today!
+I had my first committee meeting today [(slides here)](https://github.com/yaaminiv/yaaminiv.github.io/blob/master/presentations/2017-10-31-First-Committee-Meeting.pptx)!
 I got some good feedback from Joth and Julian about my proteomics analyses, so I figured I'd jot that down here before I forgot it.

 - Pare down "site, habitat, and local environmental conditions" to something that makes more sense
 - Use GIS layers to show quantitatively that I have five different sites with broad spectrum of environmental conditions